Noblis/INVSC-janice/docs/source/api/gallery.rst

 JaniceGalleryType
 ~~~~~~~~~~~~~~~~~

-An opaque pointer to a struct that represents a gallery.
+A struct that represents a gallery.

 Typedefs
 --------